frankbria/email-assistant/docs/user-stories.md

 **Edge Cases:**
 - If multiple "From:" or "Subject:" fields are found, use the first instance.
 - If body format is irregular or corrupted, use fallback metadata without crashing.
-- If parsing produces invalid email addresses or empty subjects, default to placeholder values (“Unknown Sender”, “(No Subject)”).
+- If parsing produces invalid email addresses or empty subjects, default to placeholder values ("Unknown Sender", "(No Subject)").

 **Acceptance Criteria:**
 - For emails containing standard forwarded message structures, the AssistantTask reflects the original sender and subject correctly.